How To Keep Drinks Cold When Camping

 But it also takes up more space so there is a balance.

-I like to make ice blocks in my freezer at home by filling plastic food containers that are approximately 4x4x2 inches then use regular ice cubes to fill in the little gaps to eliminate hot air pockets inside the cooler.
+I like to make ice blocks in my freezer at home by filling plastic containers that are approximately 4x4x2 inches then use regular ice cubes to fill in the little gaps to eliminate hot air pockets inside the cooler.

 Plan far enough in advance to fully freeze the blocks and leave expansion room when filling the containers.